KU-MedAI/gLM4DNV-ASD/analysis/README.md

 ---

 ## Overview
-This section contains analyses designed to investigate how genomic language model (gLM) representations change after fine-tuning in the context of Autism Spectrum Disorder (ASD) prediction.
+This directory contains analyses designed to investigate how genomic language model (gLM) representations change after fine-tuning in the context of Autism Spectrum Disorder (ASD) prediction.

 ## Directory Structure
 ```text